Skip to main content

-Heavy equipment loan rates in Canada vary more by lender category than by any other factor on your file.
-The same borrower and the same machine can be priced 6 percentage points apart depending on which type of lender the file lands at.
-As of 2026, banks and captive finance arms price the lowest (roughly 6.5–10%), equipment finance companies sit in the middle (8–14%), and private equipment lenders cover the high end (12–22%) where banks decline.
-The right lender category for your file depends on your credit tier, the equipment age, and how fast you need funding — not on which lender quotes the lowest headline rate.
+Heavy equipment loan rates in Canada in 2026 range from 6.5% to 22% — and which end of that range you land on depends more on which type of lender you apply at than on your credit score.
+The same borrower and the same machine can be priced 6 percentage points apart depending on the lender category.
+Banks and captive finance arms price the lowest (6.5–10%), equipment finance companies sit in the middle (8–14%), and private equipment lenders cover the high end (12–22%) where banks decline.
+The right category for your file depends on your credit tier, the equipment age, and how fast you need funding — not on which lender quotes the lowest headline rate.

 Equipment loan rates in Canada vary more by lender category than by anything else on your file.
 The same 660-credit contractor buying the same 2019 Cat 320 can be quoted 8.5% by one type of lender and 14.5% by another — same week, same machine, same numbers.
 The job of this page is to show you, in 30 seconds, which lender category your file actually fits, what rate range is realistic, and how to compare offers without falling for a low headline rate that turns out to be more expensive than the next one over.